jadeburgess/jadeburgess/README.md

-A software development graduate whose main interest is frontend development, however, I'm in the process of learning Python, as well as understanding the basics of backend.
-My proficiencies include HTML, CSS, Javacript and React.
+A software development graduate whose main interest is frontend development, however, I'm in the process of receiving my AWS Cloud Practitioner certification.
+My proficiencies include HTML, CSS, Javascript and React.